bogdanvaduva/epanet.js-and-swmm.js/README.md

 epanet.js and swmm.js
 =====================

 JavaScript version of EPANET and SWMM.
 No installation will be required.
-Data will not sent to the server.
+Data will not be sent to the server.

 This is an updated version of the one found at [sdteffen/epanet.js](https://github.com/sdteffen/epanet.js) ( Great job done there! )